starformlabs/stellar-nebulaforge-aws/single-ec2-single-rds/README.md

  - RDS Storage - $0.00
  - EFS - $0.00
  - Data Transfer - $0.50
- - **Total: $0.50/month | $0.02/day**
+ - Total: **$0.50**/month | **$0.02**/day

 #### Data Transfer
-Data Transfer pricing on AWS can be complex and usage patterns will vary from user to user. $0.50 per month is a baseline estimate for SCP traffic and basic interaction with horizon.
+Data Transfer pricing on AWS can be complex and usage patterns will vary from user to user. **$0.50 per month is a baseline estimate** for SCP traffic and basic interaction with horizon.
 If you plan to do high volume testing or make your horizon instance public be sure to keep an eye on the Data Transfer section of your bill.

 #### CloudWatch